 This is the idea of karma.
 And all other religions for that matter.
 They sound “about right”.
 Most of them make sense.
 They seem applicable, and they give temporary satisfaction to the need and longing you’ve felt your whole life.
 But they are all empty, worthless products in comparison to the original.
 They may do the job for a while, but they’ll eventually break because they are faulty in one way or another.
 There are so many different types of “keys to life” that it’s hard to find the only key that actually works.

-So if karma isn’t real, what is?
+So if karma is not real, what is?

 Well, I am so glad you asked.
 The good news is, there actually is Someone who keeps track of everything we do.
 Yup that’s right, everything.
 It all gets written down in books.
 (Revelation 20:12) All the bad stuff that we do.
 All of it.
 But thank Jesus (literally) that all of it can be erased.
 You see, it’s our nature to do bad things.
 And if I had to pay for all the bad stuff I did, it would be much worse than what karma could throw at me.

-The bible calls the bad stuff we do sin.
+The Bible calls the bad stuff we do sin.
 And sin is anything that is done against God.
 Anything that offends Him.
 He’s perfect, so I’m not going to sugar coat anything here, and I’ll just tell you that a lot offends Him.
 You’ve offended Him, and so have I. I have sins piled up miles high from when I’ve told lies, gossiped, cursed, cheated on math tests, smoked weed, had premarital sex.
 Yup, all of that.

 But God loves us so much that He has made a way to forgive all sins -yours and mine.
 So much so that He can’t see them anymore.
 He sent His Son Jesus Christ to live on earth and die for our sins.
 All of them.
 Past, present and future.
 Lies, murder, abortion, theft, drugs -any and everything you can think of.
 You see, karma says that our bad deeds will be repaid basically by more bad deeds done to us.
 God says that without receiving His gift to us, our sins are paid for in death and eternal separation from Him in a place called hell.
 What’s so amazing about this, is that Jesus conquered death for us.
 He not only died, paying the penalty for our sins, He also rose three days later effectively conquering death.